Looking for the newest, coolest, or trendiest gift for that special person in your life? Check out my collections.

-It's that time of year again, time to buy your loved one an anniversary gift.
-One more time, you can reflect on the vows you made to each other, celebrate your love for each other, remember all the epic experiences you had, and plan for some more.
-Or celebrate the anniversary of parents, grandparents, neighbors, or friends by giving them a gift.
+It's that time of year again—time to buy your loved one an anniversary gift.
+You can reflect on the vows you made to each other, celebrate your love for each other, remember all the epic experiences you had, and plan for some more.
+Or perhaps you're celebrating the anniversary of parents, grandparents, neighbors, or friends by giving them a gift.

 Traditional Anniversary Gifts by Year

 Here are the materials suggested by tradition for gifts for the first 15 anniversaries and then the big milestone anniversaries.
 While this list may be traditional, it is in no way a rigid requirement.
 Most of these ideas are not ancient but were proposed by the American National Retail Jeweler Association in 1937.
 It can be fun to get creative with the list rather than following it literally.
 For instance, year 14 is the year of ivory.
 For a cute joke, buy them something nice, along with a bar of Ivory soap for a fun twist.

 - Year 8: Bronze/Pottery

 - Year 11: Steel